sheryew/tp/docs/DeveloperGuide.md

 1. User requests to change the current theme.
 2. The application theme changes.

    Use case ends.

 **Extensions**
 * 1a.
-User didn't provide any theme names
+User didn't provide any theme names.
     * 1a1.
 HR Insight shows an error message alerting user of invalid theme name and giving a list of valid theme names.

   Use case ends.